mjstarke/budgie/README.md

 *budgie* is currency-agnostic, and assumes you specify every `Bill` in the same currency.
 3. Date.
 The date that the `Bill` is first valid.
-Must be specified as YYYY-MM-DD.
+Must be specified as `YYYY-MM-DD`, where month and day are always two digits (`09`, not `9`).

-There are several more optional attributes which may be specified:
+There are several optional rules which may be specified, and their order does not matter:
 * `every N days`:
 Specifies that the `Bill` should be repeated every `N` days after the first occurrence specified above.
 * `every N months`: